 Cached map service with feature service

-*The image service that underlies a hosted imagery layer runs on the portal's raster analysis server, not the portal's hosting server.
+*The image service that a hosted imagery layer references runs on the portal's raster analysis server or image hosting server, not the portal's hosting server.

-When viewing and editing hosted service properties in Manager or ArcMap, there will only be a subset of the expected ArcGIS Server capabilities or operations available.
-For example, some services will not display instance information in the service gallery or on the service Pooling tab in Manager.
+When viewing and editing hosted service properties in Server Manager, only a subset of ArcGIS Server capabilities or operations are available.
+For example, some services will not display instance information in the service gallery or on the service Pooling tab in Server Manager.

-A hosting server should have sufficient storage space, CPU, and memory to accommodate the services that it will host.
-You should train your publishers carefully, and monitor your server metrics to avoid exceeding capacity.
+A hosting server needs sufficient storage space, CPU, and memory to accommodate the services that it will host.
+Train your publishers to understand how services impact resources on the hosting server, and monitor the metrics on the hosting server machines to avoid exceeding capacity.